Trump names Bush-era veteran and policy newcomer to posts

 Trump's West Wing is shaping up to have multiple power centers.
 Chief of Staff Reince Priebus and senior adviser Steve Bannon will work as "equal partners," according to Trump, and counselor Kellyanne Conway is also expected to have autonomy.
 Trump's influential son-in-law, Jared Kushner, will also have a direct line to the president.

-Trump has long stoked rivalries among his staff in business and in the campaign.
+Trump has long stoked rivalries among his staff in business and during his presidential campaign.
 But doing so in the White House could sow confusion and slow decision-making.

+In New York Tuesday afternoon, police hastily cleared the lobby of Trump Tower to investigate an unattended backpack, only to find that it contained children's toys.
+Video taken by a bystander and posted on Twitter showed people running through the lobby for the exits.

+The bomb squad checked out the package and gave an "all clear" just after 5 p.m.

-The president-elect is spending the holidays in his Florida resort where he's held a steady stream of meetings with senior staffers, advisers and business executives.
-A number of key posts in his government remain, his transition team saying that he will fill those positions in the coming days.
+Trump lives in the tower and has his offices there, although he is spending the holidays at his Florida resort, where he's held a steady stream of meetings with senior staffers, advisers and business executives.
+A number of key posts in his government remain; his transition team says he will fill those positions in the coming days.

-Meanwhile, Trump's efforts to dissolve his charitable foundation before he takes office to eliminate any conflicts of interest appear to be harder than he thought.
+Meanwhile, Trump's plan to dissolve his charitable foundation before he takes office to eliminate any conflicts of interest appears to be harder than he thought.

 "The Trump foundation is still under investigation by this office and cannot legally dissolve until that investigation is complete," said Amy Spitalnick, spokeswoman for state Attorney General Eric Schneiderman.